 We've not been advised on when or how these proposals will be implemented or how the law will be changed, therefore we recommend that you review the Law Commission page before proceeding with any application.

-This information on extending your lease will give you a brief outline of the process and the costs involved.
-The information provided does not cover every lease extension case and is not meant to describe or give a full interpretation of the law, as only the courts can do that.
+The information below about extending your lease will give you a brief outline of the process and the costs involved.
+The information provided doesn't cover every lease extension case and isn't meant to describe or give a full interpretation of the law, as only the courts can do that.

 What is a lease term?

-When you own a leasehold property you are granted a lease term.
-The lease term is the amount of years that you own on the lease of a particular property.
-On a new property the lease term will usually 99 or 125 years.
+When you own a leasehold property, you're granted a lease term.
+This is the number of years that you own the lease of a particular property.
+On a new property, the lease term will usually be 99 or 125 years.

 What happens if I don’t extend my lease?

-The longer you own the property the less time there will be left on the lease.
+The longer you own the property, the less time there'll be left on the lease.
 As the years of the lease reduce, the value of the property also reduces.
-So, the less time left on the lease, means the less valuable the property becomes.
+So, the less time left on the lease, the less valuable the property becomes.

 Properties with short lease terms often experience difficulties when being sold.
-If a mortgage is required, the purchaser may find it difficult to secure a mortgage as mortgage providers often do not lend on properties with short leases.
+If a mortgage is required, the purchaser may find it difficult to secure a mortgage as mortgage providers often don't lend on properties with short leases.

-For these reasons the law gives you the right to extend your lease once you have owned it for two years.
+For these reasons, the law gives you the right to extend your lease once you've owned it for two years.